Electronics: 3 transistor discrete preamp with good performanceMy discrete preamp, which was based on the information in

 This little preamp has excellent performance and very low noise.
 I have compared this to several commercial designs including Cambridge C500, Rotel RC971, Adcom GFP345 and it compared very favourably.

-See the gallery images below for the schematic.
+See the gallery images below for the schematic and layout details.

 Note: there are a couple of mods - one in particular "C7" needs to be soldered to the copper side of the board.

 RL (22k) is just a test load for simulation and is not required.